RedHatQE/carbon/docs/users/localhost.rst

 Implicit Localhost
 ------------------

+As of 1.6.0, The use of any other arbitrary hostname will not be supported to infer localhost.
-If localhost or any other host name that is not explicitly defined in the Provision section is used as a value to *hosts* in the Orchestrate or Execute sections, Carbon will infer that the intended task is to be run on the localhost.
+It must be *localhost* that is used as a value to *hosts* in the Orchestrate or Execute sections, Carbon will infer that the intended task is to be run on the localhost.

 This will temporarily add a localhost entry, with the appropriate Ansible host group variables, to the inventory which will be available to Ansible when running the task.